lauracion/lacion/content/post/2019-07-14-my-first-user.md

 * *Know your audience.
 If you can't do it in advance, you can always imbed a google form in your publicly available slides and ask your audience to fill this on the fly.*

-* *With a wide audience, have something for everyone.
+* *With a broad audience, have something for everyone.
 Emma included extra exercises clearly labeled for learners that advanced faster.*

-* *Use posts its to get a quick visual feeling of the room and help those that may be uncomfortable to talk, but not uncomfortable at putting a red post it in their laptops if they are lost.*
+* *Use sticky notes to get a quick visual feeling of the room and help those that may be uncomfortable to talk, but not uncomfortable at putting a red sticky note on their laptops if they are lost.*

-* *Stir some live coding in the mix - it is great learners see live how you do it and that you also make mistakes (and how you solve them).*
+* *Stir some live coding in the mix - it is great learners see live how you do it and that you also make mistakes (and show how you solve them).*

 Want more about UseR!
 2019 tutorials?
 Check out this [awesome compendium](https://github.com/sowla/useR2019-materials) by [Suthira Owlarn](https://twitter.com/s_owla).

 #### Off to the Mayor's Reception

-A Tuesday of learning, finished at La Mairie de Toulouse in an extremelly beautiful building that I would never would got to visit otherwise.
+A Tuesday of learning, finished at La Mairie de Toulouse in an extremelly beautiful building that I would never would have gotten to visit otherwise.
 There was a long line to get to the building because of security checks.
 I didn't mind because I got to finish some convos that started on Monday.
 For instance, I was able to give these points of views to someone seeking to advance her data science career:

-* *You might not need another masters or a phd (you surely don't need the costs some of those may entail).
+* *You might not need another masters or a PhD degrees (you surely don't need the costs some of those may entail).
 You definitively need a portfolio of projects to show what you know and how you do it.
 Degrees and papers that don't show how people code won't get you as far as you could go.
 (I learned this one the hard way, be smarter than I ;-) ).*

 * *Volunteering time to different communities is cheaper than degrees and will teach you a well-rounded set of necessary skills, sometimes by working side-by-side with R referents, and with very low preasure, risk, and stress.
 Well-rounded set of skills can go from improving your English writting skills, to mastering git, developping a package, learning leadership skills, or getting in the backstage of the organization of large events.*

 * *Community work comes with meaningful networking attached because people gets to know how it feels to work with you.
 It also brings countless opportunities your way.
 Being in the first few rows is always better than looking from afar.
 Get involved, be a team player (rather than a lone wolf)!*

-More to come on the same bati-channel about Wednesday through Friday at useR!2019.
 Thank you for reading until here, I hope it was worth your time.